kamranayub/dotposthog/docs/PropertyDefinitionsApi.md

 <a id="propertydefinitionsseentogetherretrieve"></a>
 # **PropertyDefinitionsSeenTogetherRetrieve**
-> EnterprisePropertyDefinition PropertyDefinitionsSeenTogetherRetrieve (string projectId)
+> PostHogEnterprisePropertyDefinition PropertyDefinitionsSeenTogetherRetrieve (string projectId)